csdms-contrib/LuSS/README.md

 Recktenwald, G., 2006.
 [Transient, one-dimensional heat conduction in a convectively cooled sphere](http://www.webcitation.org/60nDyv3Yy), Portland State University, Dept. of MME.

 # *LuSS* GUI <a name="LuSS-GUI"></a>
+NOTE: If any previous version of *LuSS* is installed in your system, it is recommended to remove that installation before installating the newest version.
+To do so for the MATLAB toolbox installation, go to 'Home > Add-Ons > Manage Add-Ons' and remove the prior version.
+For the stand-alone, simply delete the *.exe file.

 ## Installing *LuSS* GUI as MATLAB toolbox <a name="install-toolbox"></a>
 *Preferred option, but requires existing MATLAB license and installation*

 There are two options for installing this app.
-If the user has an existing MATLAB license, the app can simply be installed as an app within the MATLAB toolbox environment by downloading and opening the file titled LuSS_GUI_v1_4.mltbx.
+If the user has an existing MATLAB license, the app can simply be installed as an app within the MATLAB toolbox environment by downloading and opening the file titled LuSS_GUI_v1_5.mltbx.
 This is the recommended method, but it requires a MATLAB license, which may be cost-prohibitive for some.

 ## Installing *LuSS* GUI as standalone application <a name="install-standalone"></a>
 *For those without MATLAB license, but requires MATLAB Runtime installation (free)*

 Alternately, the user can install a standalone instance of the GUI.
 For this option, MATLAB Runtime must be installed first.
 This is a rather large download which can be found on [the MathWorks website](https://www.mathworks.com/products/compiler/mcr/index.html).
 For more information about the MATLAB Runtime and the MATLAB Runtime installer, see "Distribute Applications" in the MATLAB Compiler documentation in the MathWorks Documentation Center.

-Once MATLAB Runtime is installed, the user can download and open the file titled LuSS_GUI_standalone_v1_4.exe to run the standalone GUI.
+Once MATLAB Runtime is installed, the user can download and open the file titled LuSS_GUI_standalone_v1_5.exe to run the standalone GUI.

 ## GUI description <a name="GUI-description"></a>
 For a detailed description of the *LuSS* GUI, including basic app functionality, a typical workflow, and three example applications, please see [Brown, 2025](#B2025).